khuang28jhu/bs3/README.md

 -i INFILE,          Input alinged reads file in SAM format; output from bs3-align.py

--d DBPATH,          Path to the reference genome library (generated during index-buidling) (optional)
+-d DBPATH,          Path to the reference genome index (generated during index-buidling) (optional)

 -o OUTFILE,         The output prefix to create the CGmap, ATCGmap and wiggle files